Toynton All Saints: Geography

+History

 A medieval pottery kiln and clay pits were recorded during excavations at The Roses, a field in Toynton All Saints, during the 1950s.
 The kiln was archaeomagnetically dated from 1275 to 1300.
 Jugs, tiles, water pipes and varieties of domestic pots were found.

 The parish church is Grade II listed and dedicated to All Saints.
 It dates from the 18th century and built of red brick, with late 19th-century alterations.
 The octagonal font is 14th-century with a 19th-century restored base.

 A Wesleyan Methodist chapel was built in 1860, extended in 1939 and again in 2001.

 A tower windmill was built in the early 19th century, and is Grade II listed.
 It was converted to a house and extended in the 20th century.

 A rectory, built in 1872, was owned by The Bishop of Lincoln.